aniketpbabar/DATA-ANALYST-PORTFOLIO/8-Week-SQL-Challenge/Case Study #8: Fresh Segments/README.md

 ## Question and Solution

-Please join me in executing the queries using PostgreSQL on [DB Fiddle](https://www.db-fiddle.com/f/jmnwogTsUE8hGqkZv9H7E8/17).
-It would be great to work together on the questions!

-If you have any questions, reach out to me on [LinkedIn](https://www.linkedin.com/in/katiehuangx/).

 ## 🧼 A. Data Exploration and Cleansing

 **1. Update the `fresh_segments.interest_metrics` table by modifying the `month_year` column to be a `date` data type with the start of the month**